Newt Gingrich Says 'Corrupt' CBO Should Be Abolished

 According to the CBO's report, up to 14 million people could lose their health insurance coverage by 2018 under the American Health Care Act — the GOP replacement of Obama's Affordable Care Act — and that number could rise to 24 million by 2026.
 The report also suggested that proposed funding cuts to Planned Parenthood under the act would lead to more unplanned births.

 The CBO is a nonpartisan agency that provides analysis of the budgetary and economic effects of legislation.
-It has long been relied on by policymakers to give estimates of the impacts of Congressional action.
+It has long been relied on by policymakers to give estimates of the impacts of congressional action.